Time for Yourself: What Matters Most in Old Age

-Time for Yourself: What Matters in Old Age?Psychologists refer to the first battle with aging as the crisis of those aged 40-45, with the next significant crisis occurring between 60 and 70.
-Feelings of loss, disappointment, and helplessness often accompany this stage of life, but navigating through these emotions is essential for understanding how to move forward.
-A more realistic outlook on life, which emerges from , helps foster new forms of relationships with the world around us.
-If each age crisis represents a shift in our worldview and societal status, its primary lesson is to learn to embrace our renewed selves positively.
+Time for Yourself: What Matters in Old Age?Psychologists call the first battle with aging the crisis of 40–45, with the next significant crisis occurring between 60 and 70.
+Feelings of loss, disappointment, and helplessness often accompany this stage of life, but working through those emotions is essential to moving forward.
+A more realistic outlook on life, which emerges from these transitions, helps foster new ways of relating to the world.
+If each age crisis represents a shift in our worldview and social role, its primary lesson is to learn to embrace our renewed selves.

 The Psychology of Aging

-Unlike the “turning points” of youth, the age crises of maturity and old age are less studied.
-In the latter half of life, these “milestones” occur less frequently and tend to unfold more subtly, but that doesn’t mean they are easier to endure.
-The restructuring of consciousness and the reorientation toward new goals, which lead to changes in activities and relationships, profoundly impact personal development.
+Unlike the sharp “turning points” of youth, the age crises of middle and old age are less studied.
+In the latter half of life, these milestones happen less frequently and unfold more subtly, but that doesn’t make them easier to endure.
+The restructuring of consciousness and the reorientation toward new goals — which change activities and relationships — profoundly affect personal development.

-We no longer go to work, may not live with our children and grandchildren, and perhaps have lost loved ones.
-Social isolation, lack of communication, and health issues negatively affect the psychology of older adults, often resulting in nervous breakdowns and depression.
-The fear of death exacerbates this sadness: the desire to live is so strong that the mind struggles to accept the inevitability of an end.
+We may stop going to work, no longer live with our children and grandchildren, or have lost loved ones.
+Social isolation, lack of communication, and health problems harm older adults’ mental health and can lead to nervous breakdowns and depression.
+The fear of death intensifies this sadness: the desire to live is so strong that the mind resists accepting life’s inevitability.

-Another common social fear in the psychology of aging is gerontophobia, or the fear of growing old.
-We worry about : some dread the frailty and changes that come with age, while others feel repulsed by older individuals because they remind us of what we will inevitably become.
-In various countries, there have even been reports of suicides triggered by the onset of aging signs.
+Another common social fear is gerontophobia, the fear of growing old.
+We worry about aging: some dread the frailty and changes that come with it, while others feel repulsed by older people because they remind us of what we will become.
+In some countries, there have even been reports of suicides triggered when visible signs of aging appear.

-Psychologists also note two extremes.
-The first is when mature individuals ignore the signs of aging, refusing to adjust their appearance or lifestyle, which can appear pitiful and elicit sympathy.
-The other extreme is when people completely neglect their self-care, causing disgust among those around them.
-Accepting aging with dignity means organically adjusting to a new rhythm of life while maintaining respect from society.
+Psychologists also point to two extremes.
+One is when mature people ignore the signs of aging and refuse to adjust their appearance or lifestyle, a stance that can seem pitiable and elicit sympathy.
+The other extreme is when people completely neglect self-care, provoking disgust in those around them.
+Accepting aging with dignity means adjusting organically to a new rhythm of life while keeping the respect of society.

-A man blowing out candles on a cake
+A man blowing out the candles on a cake.

 Professional Challenges

-The path to respect lies in professional fulfillment, so as long as health permits, it’s important to hold onto a job that makes a person feel needed and self-sufficient, preventing the feeling of aging.
-Losing a job can be a significant issue: being laid off is often perceived as a defeat.
+The path to respect often runs through professional fulfillment, so as long as health permits, it helps to hold on to work that makes a person feel needed and self-sufficient.
+Losing a job can be a major blow: being laid off is often felt as a defeat.
 Two primary emotions arise: fear (“What will happen next?”) and resentment (“Why was I the one let go?”).
-When considering that colleagues, relatives, and friends will learn about the layoff, shame joins fear and resentment.
+When colleagues, relatives, and friends learn about the layoff, shame often joins fear and resentment.

-For many, their workplace serves as a calling card, an essential part of their identity and self-perception, so losing a job can feel like a partial loss of face.
-They must reconstruct their self-image, which is a deeper issue than it may seem at first glance.
-A sense of hopelessness intensifies if a person focuses solely on the situation, ignoring other aspects of life.
-Psychologists provide examples of emotional collapse based on different behavioral types.
+For many, the workplace is part of their identity and self-image, so losing a job can feel like a loss of face.
+People then have to reconstruct their self-image, which is a deeper task than it might seem.
+A sense of hopelessness worsens if a person fixates on the situation and ignores other parts of life.
+Psychologists describe emotional collapse through different behavioral types.

 The Victim

-The laid-off individual constantly complains about the unfairness of the management’s decision, trapping themselves in a victim mentality and giving the impression of being a weak person who seems to accept that they deserved such a verdict.
-If this state is cultivated, it becomes increasingly difficult to escape over time, leading to diminished self-esteem and self-destruction.
+The laid-off person constantly complains about the unfairness of management’s decision, trapping themselves in a victim mentality and giving the impression of weakness, as if they deserved such a verdict.
+If this mindset takes hold, it becomes harder to escape over time, and self-esteem erodes.

 The Aggressor

-Others, in response to being laid off, begin blaming colleagues and the “ungrateful employer” for all their woes.
-By positioning themselves against others, they jeopardize relationships even with those who initially sympathized with them.
-With feelings of resentment, it becomes challenging to find new employment: when candidates criticize their previous job during interviews, it does not enhance their chances of securing a new position.
+Others respond to a layoff by blaming colleagues and an “ungrateful employer” for all their problems.
+By turning against others, they damage relationships even with those who initially sympathized.
+Resentment also makes it hard to find new work: candidates who criticize their previous job in interviews rarely improve their chances.

 The Doomed

-Another behavioral response is to view the layoff as a death sentence while outwardly displaying complete calm.
-The individual does not express their emotions and refrains from discussing what happened, as they simply cannot reveal their personal drama to others.
-They may even pretend to continue going to work daily, deceiving everyone, including themselves.
-In such cases, feelings of loneliness can escalate into a sense of life’s futility.
+Some treat the layoff as a death sentence while outwardly appearing calm.
+They don’t express their emotions or talk about what happened because they can’t share their personal drama.
+They may even pretend to keep going to work, deceiving everyone, including themselves.
+In these cases, loneliness can grow into a sense that life has lost its meaning.

 The Right Decision

-It’s crucial to detach from the problem and focus on leaving with minimal losses, both psychologically and materially, while maintaining normal relationships with management and colleagues.
-Psychologists advise behaving as if we made the decision ourselves, resigning voluntarily.
-In part, this will be true.
+It’s important to detach from the problem and aim to leave with minimal losses, both psychological and material, while keeping normal relations with management and colleagues.
+Psychologists advise behaving as if you made the decision yourself and resigning voluntarily — in some ways, that will be true.

-If you ask yourself whether you are willing to work where you are no longer valued or needed, the answer is predictable – no. To protect your self-esteem, it’s essential to separate yourself from the situation, recognizing that many underlying reasons are not directly related to you.
-This may open up opportunities to improve your life in the future.
+Ask yourself whether you want to stay where you are no longer valued or needed.
+The predictable answer is no. To protect your self-esteem, separate yourself from the situation and recognize that many reasons for a layoff aren’t directly about you.
+That perspective can open opportunities to improve your life.

-A group of cheerful people in an office around a table
+A group of cheerful people gathered around a table in an office.

 How to Cope with Stress

-Psychologists offer advice to help navigate circumstances we cannot change.
+Psychologists offer practical exercises to help navigate circumstances you can’t change.

 Stretching

 Lie down and stretch.
-By stretching tense areas of the body, we release hidden emotions.
-Once we let go of the tension, we immediately feel better.
+Stretching tense parts of the body helps release hidden emotions.
+Once you let go of tension, you feel better.

 Breathing

-Most people hold their breath when anxious or worried.
+Most people hold their breath when anxious.
 Deep inhalations and exhalations provide relief.
-Breathing in through the mouth into the belly and exhaling through the nose slows down breathing and brings calm.
+Breathe into the belly through the mouth and exhale through the nose to slow your breathing and bring calm.

 Tension/Relaxation

-Raise your eyebrows and open your mouth as wide as possible (engaging all facial muscles), then relax.
-Tense your entire body (clench your fists, stand on your toes, lift your shoulders, tense your limbs) and then relax sharply.
-It’s best to perform these exercises while lying down.
+Raise your eyebrows and open your mouth as wide as possible to engage facial muscles, then relax.
+Tense your entire body (clench your fists, stand on your toes, lift your shoulders, tighten your limbs) and then relax sharply.
+Do these exercises while lying down if you can.
 Once you release the tension, you will feel relaxed.

 Quick Recovery

 Run as fast as you can, then take a slow walk to calm your body and slow your heartbeat.
-This action (alternating rapid acceleration with immediate relaxation) trains the body to recover quickly from stress and psychological pressure.
+Alternating rapid effort with immediate relaxation trains the body to recover quickly from stress and pressure.

 Warming Up

 Rub your hands until they feel warm, then place them on your face and enjoy the heat radiating from your palms.
-This helps calm you down, creating a sense of comfort.
+This helps calm you and creates a sense of comfort.

 Ignoring

-When anxiety strikes, tell yourself that now is not the time to solve these problems – you can think about them later.
+When anxiety strikes, tell yourself this isn’t the time to solve those problems — you can think about them later.

 Music

-Listening to can be helpful during tough times.
+Listening to music can be helpful during tough times.

 Accept and Let Go

-In the face of adversity, new perspectives open up.
+In the face of adversity, new perspectives can open up.
 The key is not to cling to the problem.
-Life goes on, and sooner or later, everything will fall into place.
+Life goes on, and sooner or later things often fall into place.

-An older man with a pencil and notebook
+An older man holding a pencil and a notebook.

 How to Navigate Retirement

-While some dream of retiring, a privilege many are denied due to rising retirement ages and required work tenure, new retirees often do not welcome the changes in lifestyle.
-Instead of joy from newfound free time and the opportunity to relax, many feel a sense of emptiness.
-What happens to us during this life stage, and how can we navigate it with minimal losses?
+Some dream of retiring — a privilege many are denied by rising retirement ages and longer work tenure requirements — yet new retirees often don’t welcome the change in lifestyle.
+Instead of joy over free time and relaxation, many feel emptiness.
+What happens during this stage of life, and how can we get through it with minimal loss?

-In exploring the psychology of aging, experts note that “retirement stress” is particularly acute for those who engaged in active, creative work and for those who live alone, far from their children and grandchildren.
-The “honeymoon phase” (which psychologists compare to the initial stage right after retirement), when a person experiences euphoria from newfound freedom, soon gives way to a phase of disappointment.
+In the psychology of aging, “retirement stress” is especially acute for people who had active, creative jobs and for those who live alone far from children and grandchildren.
+The honeymoon phase — the initial euphoria after retiring — often soon gives way to disappointment.

 Grandchildren, children, grandfather, and grandmother at a table

-The “awakening” occurs when expectations do not match reality.
-For example, a person may have planned to help raise , but their children refuse assistance.
-Someone else may have intended to grow vegetables, but health issues prevent it.
-The loss of health and disappointment in loved ones can come as a shock that many are unprepared for.
-Thus, the most constructive next step is reorientation and stability.
+The “awakening” comes when expectations don’t match reality.
+For example, someone may have planned to help raise grandchildren, but their children refuse the help.
+Another person may have intended to grow vegetables, but health problems prevent it.
+The loss of health and disappointment in loved ones can be a shock many aren’t prepared for.
+The most constructive next step is reorientation and finding stability.

-According to psychologists, those with high self-esteem adapt best to retirement.
-Therefore, those struggling to accept their new status should practice self-compassion.
-It’s important to frequently recall personal achievements and view even the smallest victories (like completing a home renovation or baking a delicious pie) as significant successes.
-By recognizing their strengths and weaknesses, individuals should find activities that keep them afloat.
+Psychologists say people with high self-esteem adapt best to retirement.
+If you’re struggling to accept your new status, practice self-compassion.
+Frequently recall personal achievements and treat small victories — finishing a home repair or baking a great pie — as real successes.
+By recognizing strengths and weaknesses, find activities that keep you afloat.

 We Are Responsible for Our Lives

-Unfortunately, not everyone goes through the stabilization phase – some never find themselves in retirement.
-Many retirees believe that their lack of demand is someone else’s fault: children who do not want to live with their aging parents, former bosses who lost a valuable employee, or friends who neglect to provide attention and support.
-A common issue in the psychology of aging is shifting the responsibility for one’s life onto others.
+Not everyone reaches a stabilization phase — some never quite find themselves in retirement.
+Many retirees blame others for their lack of demand: children who won’t live with aging parents, former bosses who lost a valuable employee, or friends who offer little support.
+A common problem in the psychology of aging is shifting responsibility for one’s life onto others.

-Psychologists point out that our own disorganization often diminishes the quality of life in retirement.
-By neglecting self-care, failing to prepare meals, or not cleaning the house, we create a corresponding mood of sadness and apathy, which is difficult to escape.
-To prevent despair and feelings of doom from becoming habitual, it’s essential to change tactics: mandatory daily tasks can help regain footing and rediscover joy in life.
+Psychologists point out that personal disorganization often reduces quality of life in retirement.
+By neglecting self-care, skipping meals, or letting the home get messy, we create a mood of sadness and apathy that’s hard to shake.
+To prevent despair from becoming habitual, change tactics: set mandatory daily tasks to regain footing and rediscover joy.

-Elderly loneliness weighs heavily on residents of large cities, where no one seems to care.
-Those in need should maintain contact with social protection and service agencies.
-For psychological comfort, specialists recommend that lonely older adults care for pets, as they are loyal and selfless companions that can bring positive energy and health.
+Loneliness hits older people hard in big cities, where it can feel like no one cares.
+Those in need should keep in touch with social service and support agencies.
+For psychological comfort, specialists recommend that lonely older adults care for pets, which offer loyal companionship and can boost wellbeing.

-By caring for those who need our attention, we feel stronger, although we may also become more anxious, as researchers have found.
-Nevertheless, interaction with animals fills people with optimism.
-Additionally, psychologists suggest engaging in social media, joining interest clubs, reading, learning foreign languages, traveling, exercising, gardening, crafting, and pursuing hobbies.
+Caring for others can make us feel stronger, though it may also increase anxiety in some cases.
+Still, interaction with animals often brings optimism.
+Psychologists also suggest using social media, joining interest clubs, reading, learning foreign languages, traveling, exercising, gardening, crafting, and pursuing hobbies.

 Older adults at a workshop